Klumb3r/IGCD-Enhancements/README.md

 ## Usage

 Once installed, the script will automatically run on any page matching `*://*.igcd.net/vehicle.php?id=*`.
 Simply navigate to a vehicle page on IGCD, and the enhancements will be visible.
+* Click on the vehicle make logo next to the title to search for that information.
+* Click on the **make** or **model** within the vehicle title to search for that information.
+* Click on the text following **Surname**, **Chassis**, or **Extra info** to search for that information.

+## Changelog

+**Version 1.0 - First Release**

+* Allows individual clicks on the logo, make, model, Surname, Chassis, and Extra info, directing users to the corresponding search page on IGCD.

+## Known Bugs

+* **Logo ambiguity for same name from different countries:** The script currently displays a single logo for a vehicle make, even if there are brands with the same name originating from different countries (e.g., [Puma from Brazil](https://igcd.net/marque.php?id=Puma&pays=BR) and [Puma from Italy](https://igcd.net/marque.php?id=Puma&pays=IT)).
+* Clicking on certain brands with special characters, such as Đuro Đaković, may result in an error due to an internal issue on the IGCD website.
+This script cannot resolve this problem.

 ## Author